bwysocki/rocket-nest-spring/README.md

 ### Memory usage

-- Spring framework (Java): from 158MB to 448 MB
+- Spring framework (Java):
+  - JVM - from 158 MB to 448 MB
+  - GraalVM - from 84 MB to 11 9MB
 - nestjs framework (node.js): from 44MB to 81MB
 - Rocket framework (Rust): from 5MB to 7MB